Eshi44/Employee-Directory/README.md

-# EmployeeDirectory
+# Employee Directory  💼👔

-## Overview

 Users can filter employees within this employee directory by either first name, last name, or location.
-Simply type in the input box and the table will begin to filter.
+Simply search an employee using the input box and the table will begin to filter.

 ## User Story